ant-design/ant-design/components/modal/index.en-US.md

 #### Note

-> The state of Modal will be preserved at it's component lifecycle by default, if you wish to open it with a brand new state everytime, set `destroyOnClose` on it.
+> - The state of Modal will be preserved at it's component lifecycle by default, if you wish to open it with a brand new state everytime, set `destroyOnClose` on it.
+>
+> - `Modal.method()` RTL mode only supports hooks.

 ### Modal.method()